Michigan–Ohio State football rivalry: Urban Meyer's 7-0 run (2012–2018)

-The 2017 game, held in Ann Arbor, drew a crowd of more than 112,000, and featured the ninth-ranked Buckeyes against the unranked Wolverines.
+The 2017 game, held in Ann Arbor, drew a crowd of more than 112,000, and featured the no. 9 Buckeyes against the unranked Wolverines.
 Michigan led 14–0 at the end of the first quarter but Ohio State tied the game at 14–14 before halftime.
 Michigan's offense was limited to six points in the second half, and Ohio State scored 17, winning the game 31–20.
 The victory was the Buckeyes' sixth win in six years under head coach Urban Meyer.
 J.T.
 Barrett, Ohio State's starting quarterback, recorded 4 wins in 4 years as a starting quarterback—the first Ohio State QB to do so.
 Until this game, Ohio State had never come back and won a game against Michigan once down 14 or more points.

-In 2018, the #4 Wolverines visited the #10 Buckeyes in a game with both Big Ten Championship and College Football Playoff implications.
-At a pre-game press conference, Michigan's running back Karan Higdon guaranteed a victory over Ohio State.
-Michigan entered the game with the best statistical defense in the country, but Ohio State gained more than 560 yards – including 6 touchdown passes – en route to a dominant 62–39 victory.
+In 2018, the no. 4 Wolverines visited the no. 10 Buckeyes in a game with both Big Ten Championship and College Football Playoff implications.
+Michigan entered the game with the best statistical defense in the country, but Ohio State gained more than 560 yards – including six touchdown passes – en route to a dominant 62–39 victory.
 Ohio State's 62 points set a record for points against Michigan during regulation, and the victory improved Meyer's Ohio State teams' record against Michigan to 7–0.
 Harbaugh fell to 0–4 against Ohio State, making him the first Michigan coach to lose his first four starts against the Buckeyes.
-The 2018 meeting would be Meyer's last against Michigan, as he announced his retirement at the end of the season.
+The 2018 meeting was Meyer's last against Michigan, as he announced his retirement at the end of the season.